leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 # LK-Human-Plus-XenoType
 ---Adds Evolved Human XenoType , a custom xenotype i made in character editor that i wanted to translate to a mod Basicly think of a sanguophage without the negatives , hemogen need or need for DeathRest.

+---Evolved Human Master gene takes most of the old genes that were on this xenotype previously and combines them into one gene.

 ---Adds the Evolved Humans faction a neutral faction full of this xeno type.

 ---Breathless gene only shows up if you have Odyssey DLC installed.